joexce/switching-vendor/README.md

 1. Get token header from api `http://localhost:8080/login`
 2. Put token to header `http://localhost:8080/send-sms-notification?phone=+62379832749834` with key authorization and value Bearer (your-token)
 3. ready to hit
+4. optional `npm run test` to see coverage test

 test using another vendor
 1. change `VENDOR_ACTIVATE` in .env range 0-2 (pick one)